11 Days Historical Vacation in Egypt

 Memnon’s Colossi

-And then we’ll transport you to a carefully picked restaurant for lunch before returning you to your hotel in Luxor for the night.
+Then, We’ll transport you to a carefully picked restaurant for lunch before returning you to your hotel in Luxor for the night.

 Day 8: Complete Your Luxor Vacation